matomo-org/developer-documentation/docs/getting-started.md

 <a name="plugin-directory-structure"></a>
 **Plugin directory structure**

 The command-line tool will create a new directory for your plugin (in the **plugins** sub-directory) and fill it with some files and folders.
-Here's what these files and folders do:
+Here's what these files and folders are for:

-TODO
+* **API.php**: Contains your plugin's API class.
+This class defines methods that serve data and will be accessible through Piwik's [Reporting API](#).
+* **Controller.php**: Contains your plugin's Controller class.
+This class defines methods that generate HTML output.
+* **MyPlugin.php**: Contains your plugin's Plugin Descriptor class.
+This class contains metadata about your plugin and a list of event handlers for Piwik events.
+* **plugin.json**: Contains plugin metadata such as the name, description, version, etc.
+* **README.md**: A dummy README file for your plugin.
+* **javascripts**: This folder is where you'll put all your new JavaScript files.
+* **screenshots**: TODO: ???
+* **templates**: This folder is where you'll put all your [Twig](http://twig.sensiolabs.org/) templates.

 ## Make your plugin do something

-For this guide we don't really want to do anything complicated, so we'll just add a new menu item to Piwik.
+For this guide we don't really want to do anything complicated, so we'll just add a new page to Piwik that executes some JavaScript.
 In the plugin descriptor class ()
 TODO (quickly explain the following:
 - events
 - idSite/period/date query parameters